 This vegan cashew tzatziki is super easy to make, but here are some tips to make sure it turns out just the way you want it.

-- If you do not have a high-powered blender or food processor, you should soak your cashews before blending them.
-You can leave them soaking at room temperature for several hours, or you can boil them for about 15 minutes if you don't want to wait that long.
+- Soak your cashews before blending them.
+You can leave them soaking at room temperature for several hours, or you can boil them for about 20 minutes if you don't want to wait that long.
+You can also boil water with an electric kettle, then pour the water over the cashews in a bowl and cover the bowl with an upside down plate and leave for 20 minutes.
 Making them softer will ensure that they blend up nice and smooth without any leftover chunks.

 - Adjust the amount of garlic as desired.
 I like using 2 cloves for this recipe, but if you want a really strong garlic taste for this tzatziki, add as many cloves as you'd like.